 Contact/Call centre consulting in Australia

-If your current technology doesn’t seem to be doing the job, a contact centre technology consultant can help you evaluate the options.
-If upgrading the existing system is not sufficient, then the consultant can support a procurement process to source what you need.
+If your current technology doesn’t seem to be doing the job, a contact centre consultant can help you evaluate the options.
+If upgrading the existing system is not sufficient, then the call centre consultant can support a procurement process to source what you need.
 This may include designing a tender document or RFP, as well as the vendor scoring matrix and shortlisting approach.
 Of utmost importance is that the consultant should be vendor-agnostic and independent.
 If all you need is a shortlist of technology vendors to meet a clear and defined need, then Matchboard can provide that via a complimentary consulting session, or you can enter your needs in our self-service wizard.

 Workforce management (WFM) consulting